B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 ## 2. Generate Captions

-We can generate captions using the output of the model in conjunction with a "For loop".
+We can generate captions using the output of the model in conjunction with a for-loop.
 Let me explain this via an example which is also illustrated in the figure below.

 ![Caption Prediction Example](../assets/img/image_captions/Caption_pred_example.jpg){: .postImage}